jakefb/frontend-test/README.md

 ## Final submission

-Please zip your finished project repository into a single file, and submit it to your primary contact person.
+Please zip your finished project repository into a single file excluding the `node_modules` directory (`.cache`, `.git` and `dist` are fine to include), and submit it to your primary contact person.

 ## The project